PLosano/PLosano/README.md

 - 👋 Hi, I’m @PLosano
-- 👀 I’m interested in BI, data analytics and data science
+- 👀 I’m interested in BI, data analytics, data science and data engineer
-- 🌱 I’m currently learning data analytics & data science
+- 🌱 I’m currently learning data engineer and data architecture
 - 💞️ I’m looking to collaborate on differentes data projects
 - ✨ Python, SQL and PowerBI always learning new technologies
 - 📫 How to reach me paulalosano13@gmail.com